fconidi/Hackintosh-Ventura-HP-Spectre-Opencore/README.md

   - `SystemMemoryStatus -> Auto`

  **Note**: You need to generate your own values for `SystemProductName`, `SystemSerialNumber`, `MLB`, `ROM` and `SystemUUID` using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
- I'm using SMBIOS for MacBookPro16.4, in MacOS Ventura MacBookPro16.1.
+ I'm using SMBIOS for MacBookPro14.1.

 </details>